Beam-Impact/beam-salesforce-cartridge/page-designer-components.md

 ### Notes

-Has an image picker attribute and focal point
+Has an image picker attribute and focal point.
-Has an optional alt text attribute
+Has an optional alt text attribute.
-Has an optional text overlay attribute
+Has an optional text overlay attribute.
-Has an optional image link attribute
+Has an optional image link attribute.
-Has an optional text under image attribute
+Has an optional text under image attribute.

 [Return to top](#Page-Designer-Components-for-Storefront-Reference-Architecture)